MarcosVM98/TFM/README.md

 # TFM
 This repository contains the contents related to the project of my TFM called "Automated wildfire season detection at a global scale:  Application for the development of a predictive system of fireactivity.".
-This repository allows full reproducibility of the results we obtained in our project.
+This repository allows full reproducibility of the results we obtained in our project as all the stochastic procedures have a fixed random seed.

 It contains the following directories: